nawabahmadreshi/documentation/pages/features/instagram-ads.md

 Note that you cannot call `fetchDeferredAppLinkData` in addition to us, lest you risk consuming the attribution event before the Branch SDK can.
 Other than that, you're all set!

-## Create a Marketing link on the Branch dashboard
+## Create a Quick Link on the Branch dashboard

-### Add a marketing link
+### Add a Quick Link

 1. Visit the [Marketing page](https://dashboard.branch.io/#/marketing) on the Branch dashboard and click **+ Add link**.
 1. Pick a **Link Description** for later reference.
-For example: "Instagram ad for blue sneakers - summer 2016." {% image src='/img/pages/features/instagram-ads/link-description.png' 3-quarters center alt='Create Marketing Link' %}
+For example: "Instagram ad for blue sneakers - summer 2016." {% image src='/img/pages/features/instagram-ads/link-description.png' 3-quarters center alt='Create Quick Link' %}
-1. **Channel** and **Campaign** are optional but recommended. **Tags** is free form. {% image src='/img/pages/features/instagram-ads/link-tags.png' 3-quarters center alt='Create Marketing Link' %}
+1. **Channel** and **Campaign** are optional but recommended. **Tags** is free form. {% image src='/img/pages/features/instagram-ads/link-tags.png' 3-quarters center alt='Create Quick Link' %}

 {% caution %}